KelvinNewtype/Freecodecamp-Travel-Lab/README.md

 - Improved accessibility with ARIA labels and roles
 - Optimized image alt texts for SEO
 - Enhanced contact section with proper email formatting
-- Footer with updated copyright and privacy policy links
+- Footer with copyright and privacy policy links

 #### CSS:
 - Styled using **brutalism design principles** to give the page a bold and functional aesthetic